genocation/jsonresume-theme-genocation/README.md

 # Genocation theme

-A responsive theme for [JSON Resume](http://jsonresume.org/) with Bootstrap, custom thumbnailsi for each section, animated level charts and floating navigation menu.
+A responsive theme for [JSON Resume](http://jsonresume.org/) with Bootstrap, custom thumbnails for each section, animated level bar charts and floating navigation menu.

 ## Preview

-To see a working demo, check out my resume at [www.genocation.xyz](http://www.genocation.com).
+To see a working demo, check out my resume at [www.genocation.xyz](http://www.genocation.xyz).

 ## Usage